ACE-IDS Air Traffic Control Displays

 - Site Planning - a Contract Data Requirements List (CDRL) was created for each site.
 This document was a collaboration between AWI and the ACE-IDS program office and became the contract document governing installation activities at each site.
 AWI actively managed progress at each site in order to effectively capture changes in site requirements and ensure smooth operations.
-On several occations, AWI's level of service far exceeded CDRL requirements.
+On several occasions, AWI's level of service far exceeded CDRL requirements.

 - Installation - As Installation activities progressed, AWI managed communication between AT, Technical Operations, ANI, and the Program Office.
-AWI's attention to detail and thorough communication at all levels of the project, ensured that installation was a smooth process.
+AWI's attention to detail and thorough communication at all levels of the project ensured that installation was a smooth process.

 - Maintenance - AWI provided maintenance and support throughout each phase of the program.
 Upon completion of the contract period, maintenance activities were transitioned to the FAA technical support group (February 2006).